DT6061 - Applied Dietetics and Nutrition (2021/22)

-3. Demonstrate an ability to undertake a public health nutrition strategy or intervention through the production of a written report.
+3. Demonstrate an ability to undertake a public health nutrition strategy or intervention through delivery of a presentation.

-4. Evaluate the success of the public health nutrition strategy or intervention completed in practice based learning 3
+4. Evaluate the success of the public health nutrition strategy or intervention completed in placement 3

 The module will be assessed by one 2 hour open book seen exam of individual patient case studies which will be released up to 3 weeks prior to the examination.
-Learners will have opportunity to undertake example questions through completion of case studies which will provide formative assessments.
+Students will have opportunity to undertake example questions through completion of case studies which will provide formative feedback opportunities.

-The second assessment component is a presentation summarising and evaluating the public health nutrition component of practice based learning 3 (10 minutes)
+The second assessment component is a 10 minute evaluative presentation based on the public health nutrition project completed on placement 3.

 The criteria for assessment will include the following:

-• The ability to plan, justify communicate and evaluate appropriate dietary treatment plans in relation to disease presentation and pathology, lifestyle and the wider determinants of behaviour and health.
+An ability to plan, justify and evaluate appropriate nutrition and dietetic interventions in relation to disease pathology and ethical, social and cultural issues.

-• The translation of these into practical meal and dietetic treatment plans.
+To translate these into meal and treatment plans.

 This module forms an essential part of preparation for employment.

-During tutorials learners will complete example case studies to prepare them for the demands of the exam.
+During tutorials students will complete example case studies to prepare them for the demands of the exam.
 They will receive formative feedback on the work they have completed and be able to raise questions about aspects that are unclear.
-Summative feedback will be providedin written form with the
+Summative feedback will be provided in written form.

 British Dietetic Association (2008) ‘Code of Professional Conduct’